 You can find further information about the structure on this page

-Die two standing committees (the German GAAP and the IFRS Technical Committee) are comprised of seven voting members who are suggested by the Nomination Committee and are appointed by the Administrative Board for a term of three to five years.
+Die two standing committees (the Financial Technical Committee and the Sustainability Reporting Technical Committee) are comprised of seven voting members who are suggested by the Nomination Committee and are appointed by the Administrative Board for a term of three to five years.
 Members can be reappointment; however, the total term of any member should not exceed ten years.

-A list of the current members of the German GAAP Technical Committee as well as its responsibilities are available here.
+A list of the current members of the Financial Reporting Technical Committee as well as its responsibilities are available here.

-A list of the current members of the IFRS Technical Committee as well as its responsibilities are available here.
+A list of the current members of the Sustainability Reporting Technical Committee as well as its responsibilities are available here.

 The International Accounting Standards Board (IASB) is a private independent standard setter headquartered in London, UK.
 The IASB was established in 2001 in order to develop a single set of high quality, understandable, enforceable and globally accepted financial reporting standards based upon clearly articulated principles.